Mario Party 9

-Mario Party 9 was the second and last game in the series released for the Wii, and was followed by Mario Party: Island Tour for the Nintendo 3DS in 2013 and Mario Party 10 for the Wii U in 2015.
+Mario Party 9 was the second and last game in the series released for the Wii, and was followed by Mario Party: Island Tour for the Nintendo 3DS in 2013, and Mario Party 10 for the Wii U in 2015.
+It was also one of the last official first-party Wii games released in North America, followed by Project Zero 2: Wii Edition and Kirby's Dream Collection.

-The game received mixed to positive reviews from critics, with praise for its gameplay, graphics, multiplayer, minigames, and content, considering it an improvement on its predecessor.
+Mario Party 9 includes seven game boards, twelve playable characters, and more than eighty minigames.
+The game received mixed reviews from critics, with praise for its gameplay, graphics, multiplayer, minigames, and content, considering it an improvement on its predecessor.
 However, its overhaul of mechanics received a mixed reception for its linear boards and emphasis on luck.

 Gameplay

-Like the previous Mario Party titles, two to four players move around a virtual board and play minigames.
+Following the format of previous Mario Party titles, Mario Party 9 sees two to four players compete in an interactive board game, moving around a virtual game board and playing minigames.
 A new gameplay element in all of the boards is that all four players move around together in one car.
 The number of spaces the player moves is determined by a roll of the dice block found within the game.
 Instead of trying to collect coins to buy stars, players receive Mini Stars if they pass by them.
 Whoever collects the most Mini Stars wins the game.
 While doing that, players must also try to avoid Mini Ztars, which deduct their current amount of Mini Stars.
 Mini Stars and Mini Ztars are replaced with bananas and Z-bananas on the board "DK's Jungle Ruins".

 Minigames have a larger focus on the gameplay than they did in the previous game.
 However, the minigames don't appear after everyone moves, but only when a player ends up on any of the spaces or events that triggers a minigame.
-There are 81 minigames in total.
 A person can play on solo mode to unlock the final stage, as well as two playable characters.

 Another new feature is that each board culminates in a boss battle that is played with all players in the vehicle.
 There is also a boss battle at the halfway point of a board.
-There are 82 minigames in Mario Party 9, divided into five categories: Free-for-all, 1-vs.-Rivals, Bowser Jr., Boss Battle, and Extra.
+There are 81 minigames in Mario Party 9, divided into five categories: Free-for-all, 1-vs.-Rivals, Bowser Jr., Boss Battle, and Extra.

 At the end of each stage, the number of Mini Stars the player collects is converted into Party Points, which can be used to buy new stages, constellations, vehicles, difficulties, and sounds in the museum.

-Playable characters

-Mario Party 9 features twelve playable characters, with two (Shy Guy and Kamek) being unlockable through Solo Mode.

-Boards

-There are seven boards in Mario Party 9: